-Often the stage for many murder mystery novels and vampire tales, San Francisco has an air of mystery of its own.
+Often the backdrop for murder mystery novels and vampire tales, San Francisco has an air of mystery of its own.
 Head to S.F. to go ghost hunting and maybe even learn how to catch one.

 - San Francisco Ghost Hunt: They don't guarantee you'll see a ghost, but they do say you'll have fun trying.
 Pack your imagination and get to hunting!

-- Ghost Walk at City Hall: Offered only in the month of October by San Francisco City Guides.
-It will certainly lend a new atmosphere to your Halloween celebrations.
+- Ghost Walk at City Hall: Offered only in October by San Francisco City Guides.
+It will undoubtedly lend a new atmosphere to your Halloween celebrations.

 - Haunted Haight: Led by a ghost hunter and long-time area resident.
 Hear tales of wonder and maybe even learn how to catch a ghost from the pro himself.

-San Diego sets the scene for a ghost sighting: imagine gas lamps flickering as you walk onto a foggy road as dawn turns to dusk.
-Now you can actually live this spooky scene and be spooked by some ghosts all at once during these tours:
+San Diego is a good place for a ghost sighting: Imagine gaslamps flickering as you walk onto a foggy road as daylight turns to dusk.
+You can actually live this spooky scene and be spooked by some ghosts all at once during these tours: